News from Tinby

 RePURpose - Tinby part of major technological project for recycling PUR04.
 October 2019

-New Danish partnership between Tinby, other plastic production companies and researchers is developing a new method of recycling plastic that would otherwise end up incinerated or as landfill.
+A new Danish partnership between Tinby, other PUR production companies and researchers are developing a new method of recycling plastic that would otherwise end up incinerated or as landfill.
 The technology can help reduce oil consumption and CO2 emissions - and be a really good business for Danish companies.

 Danish collaboration between researchers and companies are in the process of developing new methods to recycle the plastic material polyurethane – commonly referred to as PUR-plastic – which can be found in everything from refrigerators, shoes and mattresses to insulation and wind turbines.